Hack IoT Guide

 Sleeping bag/pillow if you are staying overnight at our event venue

 Any medication/allergy medication/special food requirements

 Slack will be our primary form of communication during Hack IoT.
 You'll be able to view live announcements, and it will also be the quickest way to contact us if you have any questions or concerns.

 We also highly recommend you to create a private Slack channel for your own team to be more efficient.

-Besides Slack, you can also look for our organizers by identifying BLACK NAME TAGS at the event.
+Besides Slack, you can also look for our organizers by identifying RED SHIRTS at the event.

 Code of Conduct